White House, Washington, DC, USA | Addresses – 1600 Pennsylvania Ave NW – MAP

 Abraham handled the boy’s death with fatherly grief, telling all,

 “He was too good for this earth … God called him home”

-But Mary wanted proof.
-She setup spirit circles and seances in the White House’s Red Room.
-Non-believers say it came from extreme grief and growing insanity.
+But Mary wanted proof the boy remained.
+Setting up spirit circles and seances in the Red Room.
+Non-believers and skeptics say it was from her grief, mixed with a growing insanity.